AseasRoa/paintor/docs/v1.x/reactivity/add-remove-elements.md

   <p></p>
 </div>

-## Applying Array methods over State Array
+## Applying Array mutating methods over State Array

 In JavaScript there are multiple [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to manipulate an Array.
-Many of them will work when you apply them over State Arrays in Paintor:
+Some of them are mutating the input Array, and they will also work on a State Array:

-Methods that work:
 - copyWithin()
 - push()
 - reverse()
 - shift()
 - pop()
+- sort()
 - splice()
 - unshift()

-Methods that won't work:
-- sort()